galtproject/whitelisted-tokensale/README.md

 :construction: **[@whitelisted-crowdsale](https://github.com/galtproject/whitelisted-crowdsale) stage: :tada:Ethereum Mainnet:tada:**

 :bomb: **Security review status: At the moment, [@whitelisted-crowdsale](https://github.com/galtproject/whitelisted-crowdsale) contracts are deployed on the Ethereum mainnet.
-Nonetheless it is still experimental software that has not yet been publicly audited.**
+Nonetheless it is still experimental software that has not yet been publicly audited.
+Use it on your own risk!**

 ## Features
 - many Tokensale can use one Registry smart contract to check customers to be in whitelist;